See the “504 Accommodation Plan” sidebar.

 The change was subtle, but significant.
 Eshton, like middle school students across the country, was taking a step away from his parents and asserting his independence.
 “This is a time when children want to gain autonomy and find their own identity,” says Jacqueline Lefkowitz, LCSW, at the New York Weill Cornell Center in New York City.
 “Part of the separation and individuation process from their parents entails that they join with their own peer group.”

-[Steps for Living: Building Independence ]
+[Steps for Living: Fitting In]

 Eshton’s desire for privacy about his diagnosis is typical of adolescents whose main goal is fitting in.
 “There’s a certain amount of conformity that kids feel they have to have.
 Oftentimes, having a chronic bleeding disorder can pose an obstacle in the process,” Lefkowitz says.